eberechuku/Analytical-Exploration-of-Fintech-Transactions-Automation-Advanced-Analytics-and-Fraud-Detection/README.md

   engagement, and activity levels.
 These analytical questions provide actionable insights and use of complex SQL techniques to help the company make data-driven decisions, ultimately enhancing their ability to understand and meet customer needs.

-I provided a detailed explanation of the business impact of these analyses on both the company and the users.
-Read here: https://medium.com/@abowabat/analytical-exploration-of-fintech-transactions-automation-advanced-analytics-and-fraud-detection-c0bcccec885f

-Connect with me on LinkedIn - www.linkedin.com/in/taibat-abowaba